 Although it is primarily oil, there are a number of different ways that you can take pumpkin seed oil – especially if you are taking it with the hopes that it can help with hair loss.

 One of the easiest ways to use pumpkin seed oil is to apply it directly to your scalp, either by using an oil treatment or switching to hair products that contain the ingredient.

-If you are using straight pumpkin seed oil, you should be careful not to use too much in your hair as this can quickly turn things into an oily mess.
+If you are using straight pumpkin seed oil for a hot oil hair treatment, you should be careful not to use too much in your hair as this can quickly turn things into an oily mess.

 In some studies of topical pumpkin seed oil on rats , the treatment was able to increase hair growth in 3 weeks, so will require some patience before you’re able to see any results.